Is Morocco Safe for Tourists in 2025? A Complete Guide to Travel Safety

 Taxis and Ride-Sharing Services

-- Taxis: Always negotiate the fare before starting the ride or ensure the driver uses the meter.
+Transportation in Morocco is generally safe, but taking precautions can prevent unnecessary stress.- Taxis: Always negotiate the fare before starting the ride or ensure the driver uses the meter.
 In cities like Marrakech and Casablanca, taxi drivers may overcharge tourists.

 - Ride-hailing apps: Services such as Careem and Bolt provide a safer and more transparent option compared to street taxis.